Transformers: Generation 1: Legacy

 Ralston produced breakfast cereals based on 1980s cartoons, including Transformers Chocolate Flavored Cereal, similar to Cocoa Puffs.

 The official international Transformers convention is BotCon, but other fan events include Auto Assembly and TransForce in the UK and past Transformers-only events have included BotCon Japan, BotCon Europe and "The Official Transformers Collectors' Convention" (OTFCC).
 The first large Transformers convention in the Nordic countries was called "The NTFA Mini-Con", with official support from Hasbro Nordic, and was held by members of The Nordic TransFans Association (NTFA) for the first time on November 3–4, 2007.
 The second NTFA convention with official support from Hasbro Nordic was renamed "NordCon" (to avoid copyright problems with the name "Mini-Con") and held in Aalborg, Denmark, from June 19–20, 2010.
 It featured Simon Furman as a guest of honour.
 In 2011, NordCon and Auto Assembly joined forces to create a new convention called Auto Assembly Europe, which first took place in Uppsala, Sweden, in November 2011.

 A Transformers Hall of Fame was created in 2010.
 The Botcon 2010 inauguration included Bob Budiansky, Peter Cullen, Hideaki Yoke, Ōno Kōjin, and the characters Optimus Prime, Bumblebee, Megatron, Starscream and the Dinobots.

+In November 2024, Transformers action figures were inducted into the National Toy Hall of Fame at The Strong National Museum of Play.

 Third party

 Many companies have taken to creating their own higher-quality engineered toys based on the Generation 1 designs.
 Companies like FansToys and X-Transbots focus on Masterpiece scale figures with high accuracy to the original cartoon, where companies like Newage focus on Legends class figures, ideal for dioramas.
 Many of these third-party figures have unique names for characters, and often lack emblems in an effort to avoid legal action from Hasbro and Takara.
 Many fans enjoy the availability of these figures as they either fill in a character that has not been given an official masterpiece figure by Takara, or provides a better engineered or priced version of a character.
-The Legends class figures are popular as they typically scale well for larger battles while not requiring as much space, and they typically scale well with Titan class figures and Combiners like Omega Supreme or Devastator, better than typical toys.
+The Legends class figures are popular as they typically scale well for larger battles while not requiring as much space, and they typically scale well with Titan class figures like Omega Supreme and Combiners like Devastator, better than typical toys.
 There are also companies that offer "fourth-party" figures, sometimes called KOs or knock-offs, cheaper versions of both official Takara toys and third-party toys typically using cheaper plastics or differing colors.